Farmers Markets & Produce Stands - Tri-Cities WA Guide

 - Yakima: West Valley U-Pick - u-pick berries, apples, pears and other fruit

-Local Food & Farm Producers in the Tri-Cities WA Region
+Local Food & Farm Producers in the Tri-Cities Region

 The following are some of the local food and farm producers in the Tri-Cities region.